Executive Summary

 You don’t have to carry everything.

-The real legacy of a great founder isn’t in what they built by themselves — it’s in who they built.
 When you shift from being the center to building centers of leadership, you unlock exponential growth and reclaim your time.